andersjanmyr/octocat-zen/docs/README.md

         run: echo "$RUNNER_CONTEXT"
 ```

-- Commit the changes to a new branch like `dump-env` and open a pull request.
+- Commit the changes to a new branch like `dump-context` and open a pull request.
 - Visit the `Checks` tab to follow the workflow run.
 - Add a step that outputs the following variables from the GitHub context:
   - `github.event_name`